-Field Name Type Description Services: Writabl The server type server provides the following services: е standard - a standard Helix server ■ replica - a read-only replica server commit-server - central server in distributed installation edge-server - node in distributed installation forwarding-replica - a replica configured to forward commands that involve database writes to a master server build-server - a replica that supports build automation and builder server (or build farm) integration ■ P4AUTH - a server that provides authentication P4CHANGE - a server that provides change numbering standby - read-only replica server that uses "p4 journalcopy" on page 285 forwarding-standby - forwarding replica server that uses "p4 journalcopy" on page 285 local - personal DVCS server created by p4 init For more information on these services, see "Introduction to multi-site deployment architectures" in the Helix Core Server Administrator Guide .
+Field Name Type Description Services: Writabl The server type server provides the following services: е standard - a standard Helix server ■ replica - a read-only replica server commit-server - central server in a multi- server installation edge-server - node in multi-server installation forwarding-replica - a replica configured to forward commands that involve database writes to a master server build-server - a replica that supports build automation and builder server (or build farm) integration ■ P4AUTH - a server that provides authentication P4CHANGE - a server that provides change numbering standby - read-only replica server that uses "p4 journalcopy" on page 297 forwarding-standby - forwarding replica server that uses "p4 journalcopy" on page 297 local - personal DVCS server created by p4 init For more information on these services, see "Deployment architecture" in the Helix Core Server Administrator Guide .
 To assign a service to a server, the administrator uses the Services: field that appears with the p4 server command:

 Field Name Туре Description

 Service Descriptio n Notes

-standard standard Perforce server The server that supports directly-connected clients in a non-distributed environment.
+standard standard Perforce server The server that supports directly-connected clients in a single-server environment.
 (This is the default and does not require explicit assignment in p4 server form.)